-This curriculum is divided into learning units called modules.
-Standalone core modules for the ACC Massage Therapy program include:
+This class curriculum is divided into learning units called class modules.
+Standalone core class modules for the American Career College Massage Therapy program include:

 For a complete description of coursework in these modules, please refer to the ACC Catalog.

-Many massage therapists choose to open private practices with offices that clients can visit.
-Others prefer to stay mobile and travel to their clients' homes or offices.
+Many massage therapists work in sports-medical practices, or choose to open private practices with offices that clients can visit.
+Others prefer to stay mobile and travel to their clients.
 You may also want to consider other exciting settings where the services of trained massage therapists are needed.
-With your ACC diploma in Massage Therapy, you can expect to qualify for entry-level positions in:

 A few interesting statistics* about massage therapy careers: